Eversmile12/susanna-server/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## ✏️ About The Project

 ![Product Name Screen Shot](Susanna_header.gif)

 The Susanna Project is an Under Development and OpenSource project created by **Vittorio Rivabella** and **Michele Vece**.

-Susanna uses the Pix2Pix algorithm and source code and has been trained on hundreds of high quality human anatomy images.
+Susanna uses the [Pix2Pix algorithm and source code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and has been trained on hundreds of high quality human anatomy images.

 **Translate your lines into full painted drawings in a "snap".**